ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 ### Boot volumes
 {: #expand-boot-vols}

 By default, when you create an instance from a stock image, a 100 GB, 3,000 IOPS boot volume is created and attached to the instance.
-Instances that are created with a custom image or snapshot from the CLI, with the API or Terraform, can have a boot volume capacity of 10 GB to 250 GB.
+Instances that are created with a custom image or snapshot from the CLI, with the API or Terraform, can have a specified boot volume capacity in the range of 10 GB to 250 GB.
 In the console, the default minimum capacity of a boot volume is always 100 GB.

 Regardless of the image type, you can increase boot volume capacity from its minimum provisioned size up to 250 GB.
 You can increase the capacity either when you provision an instance or later by updating the boot volume.
 For more information, see [Increasing boot volume capacity](/docs/vpc?topic=vpc-resize-boot-volumes).

+.

 The boot volume expansion takes effect without a restart of the virtual server.
 However, to use the increased boot volume space, you must expand your operating system so the increased boot volume capacity is recognized.
 {: note}